GoogleCloudPlatform/apigee-samples/basic-quota/docs/cloudshell-tutorial.md

 ./deploy-basic-quota.sh
 ```

 This script creates a sample API Proxy, a Developer, two API products, and two Apps.
-The script also tests that the deployment and configuration has been sucessful.
+The script also tests that the deployment and configuration has been successful.

 ### Test the APIs